 Some regulators are noticeably good at admitting when they could have done better.
 The Pensions Regulator, for instance, published an admirable Regulatory Intervention Report which acknowledged that it could have intervened more robustly when BHS collapsed.
 This openness helped reinstate the reputation of that regulator.

-Section 32 of the Freedom of Information Act does however exempt regulators and similar bodies from any duty to disclose any document placed in its custody or created by it for the purposes of one of its inquiries.
+Section 32 of the Freedom of Information Act does exempts regulators and similar bodies from any duty to disclose any document placed in its custody or created by it for the purposes of one of its inquiries.
 The Supreme Court has however decided that there is a common law presumption in favour of openness on the part of regulators and others who carry out such investigations.
 (Kennedy v.
 The Charity Commission, March 2014.)
 This appears to have severely weakened the effect of S.32.

 The dispute in the landmark Kennedy case arose because Mr Kennedy, a Times journalist, wanted to understand a Charity Commission decision concerning George Galloway, a controversial member of Parliament.
 Refusing Mr Kennedy’s request to see only a selection of documents, the Charity Commission relied upon the absolute exemption contained in Section 32 of the FoI Act.
 The court was clearly highly sympathetic to Mr Kennedy and troubled by the very brief nature of the Charity Commission’s decision document, which contrasted with the lengthy decision documents published, for instance, by both the economic regulators and the courts.
 It may also have been relevant that the decision was being taken at a time when senior politicians were expressing grave concern at what they saw as the intrusion of European Human Rights jurisprudence into the UK’s domestic law.